The way Windows Update currently forces Windows 10 upgrades and updates on you is bad.

 This is a really important one.
 With the latest in forced-upgrades likely to strike at any time, you’d do well to remove any potential your system has for randomly upgrading to Windows 10.
-Or in the middle of your CS:GO stream, like this guy.
-However, don’t forget to actually secure your free upgrade before you eviscerate the upgrade from your system, and you can use our Ultimate Activation FAQ on your journey.
+However, before you eviscerate the upgrade from your system, check our Ultimate Activation FAQ for Windows 10.

 For those Internet and Windows users with tight resources, every data transfer counts.
 As Redditor zambuka42 found out, Windows 10 will go ahead and download its updates in the background without asking if that is okay.

 Zambuka42 is the self-proclaimed “accidental IT guy,” working as an anti-poaching pilot deep in the Central African Republic bush, relying on an extremely expensive satellite Internet connection to track and monitor “rangers under fire from armed, militarized poachers.”
 The charity he works for, The Chinko Project, exists largely on donations, so you can understand their massive shock upon finding a huge 6GB update and a massive bill to accompany it.

 He is not the only user to have experienced this issue.
 In the months following the Windows 10 release numerous reports of data-plan limits emerged, in some cases almost immediately as the then newly minted operating system updated.
 It is still the case.